Cushing Syndrome

 2. Endogenous Cushing syndrome results from adrenal overproduction of glucocorticoids.

-1) Adrenocorticotropic hormone (ACTH)–dependent Cushing syndrome (80% of cases) is caused by excess ACTH production.
+1) Adrenocorticotropic hormone (ACTH)–dependent Cushing syndrome (80% of cases) results from excess ACTH production.

-a) Pituitary adenoma (70%), also known as Cushing disease.
+a) Pituitary adenoma/neuroendocrine tumor (PitNET) (70%), also known as Cushing disease.

-b) Ectopic ACTH secretion (10%): Extrapituitary neuroendocrine tumors (NETs) (bronchial cancer, thymic cancer, pheochromocytoma/paraganglioma, gastrointestinal cancer, islet cell cancer, small cell lung carcinoma, medullary thyroid cancer).
+b) Ectopic ACTH secretion (10%): Extrapituitary neuroendocrine tumors (NETs) (bronchial, thymic, gastrointestinal (GI), and pancreatic tumors, small cell lung carcinoma, medullary thyroid cancer, and pheochromocytoma/paragangliomas).

 c) Ectopic corticotropin-releasing hormone (CRH) secretion (0.5%).